 Armenia and Georgia are two amazing neighbouring countries located in Transcaucasia.
 They have so many similarities in their traditions and genuine hospitality.
 Tourists who choose Armenia & Georgia Tours are very impressed with the excellent cuisine, stunning mountain landscapes, exotic traditions and customs, and the kindness and hospitality of the locals.
 In this article, you can get acquainted with the most popular “must-visit” attractions of the capitals of these countries – Yerevan and Tbilisi.

-Republic Square, also called “the heart of Yerevan”, is considered one of the most popular and favorite parts of the capital.
+Republic Square, also called “the heart of Yerevan”, is one of the most popular parts of Yerevan, the amazing capital of Armenia.
 It amazes with its elaborate design, which was conceived by prominent Armenian architect A. Tamanyan in 1926.
 He developed a complex, but at the same time brilliant plan under which all the old buildings of this territory were destroyed and replaced with new ones.
 Each of these buildings has a unique architecture that combines elements of traditional style and the best of world architecture.

 The famous buildings that frame the square are: the History Museum, the Government House, the Central post-office, the Hotel “Mariott Armenia”.
 The highlight of the square that captures the most attention is the large clock on the Government House that has the diameter of 4 metres.
 Republic Square is also famous for its amazing singing fountains that operate each day from May to October.
 They delight all visitors with a colourful and unforgettable show that is so inspiring and romantic you will never get tired of watching it!
 So, while in Yerevan try not miss the opportunity to visit this old, and at the same time modern and popular place.
 It is a “must-visit” for all tourists.